Get up to 4 Free Quotes!

 3. Clear Any Dust

-Smoke alarms need to be free of any dust or debris to work correctly.
+If your fire alarm does not come with batteries, the issue could be something else.
+Dust could cause smoke alarm beeping without a battery.
+Therefore, smoke detectors need to be free of any dust or debris to work correctly.
 Sadly, if cobwebs, spiders or any other intrusion made its way into the smoke detector, it’s at risk to malfunction, even during a fire.
 Additionally, dust and other debris can also cause it to beep (common during construction).

 4. Test Silent Button

 It’s always a good idea to test your smoke alarm.
 Sadly, sometimes those tests turn into your worst nightmare (where the smoke detector does not stop beeping).
-Additionally, the test/silent button can occasionally be pushed even when it was not intended.
-Either way, if your smoke alarm is still beeping after trying the three tactics below, remove the smoke alarm and test it without the batteries inside.
+Additionally, the test/silent button can sometimes be pushed even when it was not intended.
+Either way, if your smoke alarm is still beeping after trying the three tactics above, remove the smoke alarm and test it without the batteries inside.